antigenomics/vdjdb-classifier-benchmark/README.md

 ## Usage pipeline
 Pipelines of these algorithms are provided as **Jupyter notebooks** and are placed in the folders, corresponding to their names.
 To recreate the results of the study you need to pull master branch.
 Please take a look at requirements files as they contain versions of packages required to run the code.
 Then open `.ipynb` file in a folder with a name of the algorithm you are interested in.
+To **compare algorithm performance** it is convenient to use AUC calculated for a set of epitopes with ROC for visualization.
-As some algorithms use neural networks, speed of computation depends on whether you have a Cuda device.
+Please note as some algorithms use neural networks, speed of computation depends on whether you have a Cuda device.

 ## Authors
 * Alexandra Ovsyannikova, National Research Nuclear University MEPHI